-The first thing to do if you think you have been mis-sold a packaged bank account is to contact your bank, and give them an opportunity to put things right.
+The first thing to do, as you would with PPI claims, if you think you have been mis-sold a packaged bank account is to contact your bank, and give them an opportunity to put things right.

 You will need to explain to the bank how you want them to put things right, such as by refunding your fees or changing your account back to a standard account.
 If they agree to do so, this will usually be the best resolution.
 Initially, you can try to resolve the matter by speaking to your bank over the phone or in branch.

 However, it is also worth following up any such contact with written correspondence, such as a letter or email; it is always important to have things in writing.